Practice

 Funded

-• Influvac Tetra (Viatris): Approved for use in children and adults, 6 months of age and over.
-Funded for those who meet Pharmac eligibility criteria.
+• Influvac Tetra (Viatris): Funded for those who meet Pharmac eligibility criteria.
 Can also be purchased by those not meeting funding criteria.
+Approved for use in children over 6 months of age, and adults.

 Not funded

-• Fluad Quad (Seqirus): Unfunded only, approved for use in adults age 65 years and older.
+• Fluad (Seqirus): Unfunded only, approved for use in adults age 50 years and older.

-• Afluria Quad (Seqirus): Unfunded only, approved for use in children and adults, 3 years of age and over.
+• Fluzone (Sanofi): Unfunded only, approved for use in children over 6 months of age, and adults.

-• Fluquadri (Sanofi): Unfunded only, approved for use in children and adults, 6 months of age and over.
+• Flucelvax (Sequirus): Unfunded only, approved for use in children over 6 months of age, and adults.

 All vaccines available on the national immunisation schedule can be offered at the same time as an influenza vaccination